ms/buildtogether.tech/thinking/index.md

     line with a class, having a different person explain each line in turn and say why it is there and what it accomplishes.

-    Note-taking is a form of real-time elaboration: it forces you to organize and reflect on material as it's coming in, which in turn increases the likelihood that you will transfer it to long-term memory.
-Many studies have shown that taking notes while learning improves retention
+    <span i="note-taking">Note-taking</span> is a form of real-time elaboration:
-    <cite>Aiken1975,Bohay2011</cite>.
+    it forces you to organize and reflect on material as it's coming in, which in turn increases the likelihood that you will transfer it to long-term memory.
+Many studies have shown that taking notes while learning improves retention <cite>Aiken1975,Bohay2011</cite>.

-Concrete examples.
+<span i="concrete examples">Concrete examples</span>.
 :   One particularly useful form of elaboration is the use of concrete examples.
     Whenever you have a statement of a general principle, try to provide one or more examples of its use, or conversely take each particular problem and